Casa de la Guerra

-De la Guerra familiy and others at the Casa, circa 1924.
+De la Guerra familiy and others at the Casa, circa 1924, courtesy of the Presidio Research Center.

 Casa de la Guerra has been at the heart of Santa Barbara's history since its construction between 1818 and 1828 by José de la Guerra.
 In 1804 José married, Maria Antonia Carrillo y Lugo, daughter of Raymundo Carrillo who was the comandante the highest ranking officer, at the Santa Barbara presidio at the time.
 Spanish-born José de la Guerra took the post of comandante himself in 1815.
 In time, José acquired many properties, including four ranches totaling 258,606 acres, and developed an active business with coastal trade ships and assisted nearby missions with the sale of their hides and tallow.
 José and María raised thirteen children.
 To house this growing family, José built his adobe home, Casa de la Guerra, nearby the Presidio and with a view to the coast to monitor the arrival incoming trade ships.